T4skor/Hotend-Neopixel-Control-Macro/README.md

 This macro allows you to control a Neopixel LED based on the temperature of the hotend in a 3D printer running Klipper firmware.
 The Neopixel's color changes depending on the hotend's temperature range:

-Green: Hotend is at 40°C or lower.
+Green: Hotend is 40°C or lower.

 Purple: Hotend is between 40°C and 100°C.